Can a Grandparent Adopt Their Grandchild?

 However, there are instances when a grandparent may need to begin the adoption process.
 For instance, when a parent dies, adoption may be the next step.
 Also, if a parent is threatening a grandchild's safety and well-being, adoption may be a solution.
 A grandparent can petition the court to terminate conventional parental rights.

-What Grandparents Need to Know Before Considering Adoption
+What Grandparents Need to Know Before Considering Adopting Your Grandchild

-According to the Grandfamilies State Law and Policy Resource Center, 7 percent of children in Indiana live with their grandparents.
+According to the Grandfamilies State Law and Policy Resource Center, 7% of children in Indiana live with their grandparents.
 When a grandparent considers adoption, the parents must agree.
 A simple private adoption is possible.
 Biological parental rights are terminated, and grandparents become the child’s legal guardians.

 However, a grandparent may adopt a grandchild without parental consent.
 For instance, if the child is abandoned for at least six months, if there is no child support or communication for one year, or if the parent is found unfit, a grandparent can go through with the adoption process.